Kitware/VTK/Examples/iOS/readme.txt

 Once the framework is built it will automatically be installed.
 Now you can try building an iOS application that uses the framework.

 * Start up XCode and load an example Xcode project from Examples/iOS.
-You will
+They will
+* be located in

+<yourBinDir>/CMakeExternals/Build/vtk-ios-device-armv7/Examples/iOS

 * likely need to update a couple setting in the project to find the vtk fraework
 * and its header files.
 You may also get unresolved link errors related to the
 * c++ standard libaries.
 I have had to change the stdlib settings in XCode away